 Actual orthodontic emergencies are very rare, and the overwhelming majority of patients who undergo treatment will never experience one.
-If you do find yourself in extreme pain, or have an extremely painful appliance, you should call our office in Jackson or Battle Creek if you are unable to take care of the problem yourself.
+If you do find yourself in extreme pain, or have an extremely painful appliance, please contact us today at (517) 787-9833 (Jackson) or (269) 979-9329 (Battle Creek).

 If the pain you are experiencing is the result of a broken appliance, it is important that you contact Dr. Sonneborn’s office as soon as you can so we can get your appliance fixed.
 Long periods of time with a broken appliance can lead to an extension in the amount of time it will take to complete your treatment.
 The temporary fixes listed below can be done by you to help alleviate pain and minimize problems until you can be seen in the office.